ralphmb/raycastcaesar/README.md

 ## Todo
 - [ ] Add a notification if parsing was unsuccessful?
 - [ ] Add options regarding case-sensitivity?
-- [ ] Add method whereby encrypting with key k and decrypting with key 26-k becomes easy.
+- [ x ] Add method whereby encrypting with key k and decrypting with key 26-k becomes easy.
-- [ ] Generalise to include Vigenere ciphers?
+- [ ] Generalise to include Vigènere ciphers?